Building Websites with Modules That Convert

 This module threads a needle that most CMS systems get wrong: it gives technical teams the flexibility they need without exposing raw code editing to non-technical editors who shouldn't have it.

-Contact forms drive leads, and form-module makes them first-class citizens in the page builder.
+Contact forms drive leads, and `form-module` makes them first-class citizens in the page builder.
 The module references a separate form document—build and configure a form once, then drop it onto any page.

 The integration layer is intentionally flexible: wire it up to HubSpot, FormSpree, a custom API endpoint, or whatever your client is using.
 The module handles the UI; the backend is up to you.